jes/ngindock/README.md

 Please see the "Caveats" section before wielding this against anything important.

+## Who is it for?

+Ngindock is for you if you already run nginx as a reverse proxy and want to incrementally dockerise one or more services with a minimum of disruption.

+If you think traefik, kubernetes, or docker-swarm might be more appropriate for your use case, you're probably right.

 ## Installation

 First install the CPAN module dependencies, which are `Getopt::Long`, `IPC::Run`, `LWP::UserAgent`, and `YAML::XS`.
 On Ubuntu 20.04, you'll